-Dusting freshly baked cookies with powder sugar or cocoa may be uneven if you do it by hand.
-You can use a piece of cotton to cover the container with powder sugar and tighten it up as much as possible.
-Then, put your cookies in a cookie jar that maintains freshness and enjoy your perfect cookies any time.
+Dusting freshly baked cookies with powdered sugar or cocoa may be uneven if you do it by hand.
+You can use a piece of cotton to cover the container with powdered sugar and tighten it up as much as possible.

 Cheesecloth and the substitutes are great for covering the food until it cools down.
 It will protect the food from insects, and allow it to bread.
 It is especially useful for baked food, such as bread, croissants, rolls, etc. The cloth will let the dough breathe and maintain its crunchiness.

-You don’t want to ruin your black burger buns made according to the best recipe, by cutting them too fast.
-Cover them with gauze and let them sit for a couple of minutes until they are ready to be cut open and filled with burger ingredients.
+For example, you don’t want to ruin your unique culinary idea with black burger buns by cutting them too fast, so just cover them with gauze and let them sit for a couple of minutes until they are ready to be cut open and filled with burger ingredients.

 Nothing polishes silver and pots such as cheesecloth and the substitutes.
 Linen and medical gazes are the best things you can use to remove water stains from silverware, pots, and pans.
 You can add a bit of baking soda to dampen the cloth to get the best results.